JamesWattersIV/Calendar.me/README.md

 * Provider - Package used to share and make data sources easier to use and more reusable.

 # To-Do
-### Weatehr API
+### Weather API
 Add functionality to that makes a call to a weather API and shows the daily min/max temperatures and precipitation.

 ### Sort Events
 Add sorting algorithm for events on the calendar and events page.

 ### Redesign Event Widget
-Redisgn the event widget so it looks nicer.
+Redesign the event widget so it looks nicer.

 # Resources
 * Background Design Inspired by Aurélien Salomon on dribbble - <a href='https://dribbble.com/shots/11222666-Android-Flutter-Reward-App-Login-Feed'> View on Dribbble</a>